hydrodynamicstability/Invitation-to-Hydrodynamics/histphysics.md

 - Isaac Newton, *Philosophiae Naturalis Principia Mathematica*.
 Translated from the third Latin edition by I. Bernard Cohen and Anne Whitman, assisted by Julia Budenz.
 University of California Press, 1999.

+At least two of Newton's successors as Lucasian Chair of Mathematics, Cambridge University, were themselves titanic figures in the history of fluid mechanics:  Sir Geoge Gabriel Stokes (1819-1903), and Sir M. James Lighthill (1924-1998).

 ### The 18th Century